CherryDev-Arch/CherryDev-Arch/README.md

 ### Thanks for checking out my README!
 I will add more to my GitHub portfolio as I learn, but for a while it will be quite empty.
-Watch out for when I add
+Watch out for when I add more projects!